AngularBootCamp/todo-list-tutorial/service.md

 This tells Angular to provide (that is, create and inject) an instance of our service when we ask for it anywhere in our application.

-## Move list from component to service
+## Move the todo list from component to service

-We now need to move the `todoList` array from the component to our new service.
-The service will now have:
+We now need to move the `todoList` array from `ListManagerComponent` to our new service.
+Go to the generated service file, `src/app/todo-list.service.ts`, and add this code just above the constructor:

 ```javascript
   private todoList = [